nori-dot-eco/contracts/docs/Market.md

 ##### Requirements:

-- Can only be used when this contract is not paused.</i>
+- Can only be used when this contract is not paused.
+- Can only be used when the caller has the `MARKET_ADMIN_ROLE` role.</i>

 | Name | Type | Description |
 | ---- | ---- | ----------- |